elementary/website/docs/human-interface-guidelines.md

 Menu items should have names that are either actions or locations, never descriptions.
 Make sure menu items are concise, but also fully describe the action that will be performed when they are clicked.

-"Find in Page..." is acceptable as it clearly describes the action that will be performed when the item is clicked.
+"Find in Page…" is acceptable as it clearly describes the action that will be performed when the item is clicked.
 "Software Up to Date" is not acceptable.
 What happens if I click this item?
 Where will it take me?
 What will it do?
 The outcome is uncertain.